 Meanwhile, Pirlo admitted that he hopes that not only will he be a part of the Azzurri's World Cup squad, but also that Cesare Prandelli will still be at the helm.

-"I hope to have the strength to get to Brazil 2014," the midfielder confessed to the Italian news station.
+"I hope to have the strength to get to Brazil 2014," the midfielder confessed.
 "Prandelli created something new; it would be terrible to see him leave the national team."

 Pirlo drew plenty of plaudits for his performances in Poland and Ukraine this summer and it was even suggested that he had propelled himself into contention for this year's Ballon d'Or.
 However, the 33-year-old believes that such talk is fanciful.

-"I believe there is little chance there," he argued to the Italian outlet.
+"I believe there is little chance there," he argued.
 "I think that fun players like Cristiano Ronaldo and [Lionel] Messi should win it."

 Pirlo joined Juve on a free transfer last summer after AC Milan decided against ceding to his request for a new three-year contract.